 The pickle relish in this recipe makes these more of a Southern style, as does using Duke’s mayonnaise if you are a traditionalist.

-I will say, I had to measure carefully as I was creating this recipe for you.
+I will say, I had to measure carefully when I was officially creating this recipe for you.

-Both the recipe card from my mom and my Aunt’s recipe that she gave me do NOT include exact amounts.
-My mom just listed the ingredients and wrote, “Amounts depend on the # of eggs – you know!”
+Both the recipe card I got from my mom and my Aunt’s recipe that she gave me did not include exact amounts.
+My mom just listed the ingredients and wrote, “Amounts depend on the # of eggs - you know!”

-But I wanted to be a bit more specific for you.
+Cause we’ve made them so much, we do just know the consistency and taste when we get it there.
+But I wanted to be a bit more specific for you. 😉

 You can feel free to invoke that spirit though and add a little more of this, that or the other as you make these to get them just the way you like.

-We are mostly old school.
-My mom and I let them cool a bit, tap them all over to crack them, then peel them under running water.
+How to peel: Everyone has a favorite method.
+My mom and I let the eggs cool a bit then tap the shells against the counter or sink all over to crack them.
+Then peel them under running water.

 My aunt’s method is to drain the water from the pot they cooked in, then swish them around in the pan to crack them.
 She adds ice water, let’s them sit for about 5 minutes and then peels them.